david-beauchesne/FoodWeb-MultiStressors/fwms.md

 # The way forward
 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ -->

-- Ignoring the importance of species interactions and pressure at bla bla
+- Limits:
+  - No interaction strength
+  - No driver intensity
+  - Simple model formulations

+- In the absence of appropriate knowledge, it is reasonable to first explore the simplest possibilities, which will provide novel hypotheses to test theoretically and empirically in follow-up studies [@wootton2002].

+- Even if our simulations are simplifications of realworld system, they still provide compelling evidence that reinforce the need to explicitely consider the complexity of ecological systems.
-- Provide novel hypothesis to test experimentally.
+- Name new hypotheses to test theoretically and empirically.
+  - a) IDEAS?
+  - b)
+  - ...

+- This framework is also so flexible that we could easily include other drivers typically found in systems, such as pollution or seal hunting.

+- Spatial and temproral vulnerability of species.

+- Other models could be used to explicitely incorporate things like competition,

+- Positive effects of drivers (*e.g.* nutrients on growth, at least initially)

+- Management and conservation:
   - Our results reinforce that holistic approaches are necessary to properly consider the effects of environmental pressures on complex communities.
 Although this has been hinted at, no other study [...]

-- Management
+  - Single species may be vulnerable (or not) in different contexts, so that the structure of a network should be considered and conservation targets may change as the vulnerability of species changes in time and space as a function of network structure and driver combinations.

 \newpage

 <!-- ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ -->
 # Supplementary Material